 The biggest name of the top prospects is starter Eury Pérez.
-Due to Sandy Alcantara, Edward Cabrera, Jesús Luzardo, and Johnny Cueto all likely participating in the World Baseball Classic, Eury will get opportunities to face MLB opponents at age 19.
+Due to Sandy Alcantara, Jesús Luzardo, and Johnny Cueto all likely participating in the World Baseball Classic, Eury will get opportunities to face MLB opponents at age 19.

 In 2022 for AA Pensacola, Eury had a 4.08 ERA in 18 games with a great strikeout rate (34.1 K%).
 He is very familiar with Roger Dean Chevrolet Stadium because it was Jupiter’s home ballpark when he starred for the Hammerheads in 2021.

 The chances that we see him make the Marlins Opening Day roster are slim, but he should be motivated to show that he can keep up with the best of the best, putting himself in the conversation to get called up very early in the season.